Nationals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- The Nationals have been the favorite once in the past 10 games and won that contest.

-- In their last 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 2-7-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Nationals and their opponents have combined to hit the over three times.

-- The Nationals have failed to cover the runline in any of their last 10 games (one of those games had a spread).
+- In their last game with a spread, the Nationals failed to cover.

 Nationals Betting Records & Stats